Dyalog/aplx/README.md

         TestAPLX.Run 0
     APLX tests completed

-You can now edit the TestAPLX and APLX namespaces (the latter was brought in automatically) and add emulations, or test cases - and submit proposals for extensions.
+You can now edit the TestAPLX and APLX namespaces (the latter was brought in automatically thanks to a :Require statement in TestAPLX) and add new emulations or test cases - and submit proposals for extensions.

 ## Bringing your Code Across

-You can now export your workspace using )OUT in APLX, and then import it with ]in under Dyalog APL, and making your own modifications to call the emulation functions.
-Alternatively, you can use the xfrpc tool to automatically modify the code to call emulation functions and make other changes to the code.
+You export your workspace using ```)OUT``` in APLX, and then import it with ```]in``` under Dyalog APL, and make your own modifications to your source code in order to call the emulation functions.
+Alternatively, you can use the ```xfrpc``` tool to automatically modify the code to call emulation functions and make other changes to the code.

-The conversions are controlled by the file [xfrdefs.txt](xfrdefs.txt); if you are dissatisfied with these definitions and you are brave, you can experiment with adding lines to this file (in the section following ```:APX```), or perhaps removing conversions that you do not wish to make.
+The conversions are controlled by the file [xfrdefs.txt](xfrdefs.txt); if you are dissatisfied with these definitions and you are brave, you can experiment with adding lines to this file (in the section following ```:APX```), or perhaps more likely, you can remove conversions that you do not wish to make.

-Once you have made any changes that you wish to make, copy the latest versions of the files ```xfrcode.dws```, ```APLX.dyalog```, and ```xfrdefs.txt``` from the repository to the Dyalog "ws" folder (xfrcode.dws will be there already, it is used by by ```]in``` user command, it is best to update it just in case you have an older version).
+Once you have made any changes that you wish to make, copy the latest versions of the files ```xfrcode.dws```, ```APLX.dyalog```, and ```xfrdefs.txt``` from the repository to the Dyalog "ws" folder (```xfrcode.dws``` will be there already, it is used by by ```]in``` user command, it is best to update it just in case you have an older version).

-Now we are ready to do the transfer: In APLX, )Load the workspace to be transferred, then:
+Now we are ready to do the transfer: In APLX, ```)Load``` the workspace to be transferred, then:

-         )COPY /Users/mkrom/aplx\xfrpcV5.aws
+         )COPY /Users/mkrom/aplx/xfrpcV5.aws
     SAVED  2014-02-01 23.21.35

          ∆xfrto '/Users/mkrom/myws'